jtheobalds/human-software/instructions.md

 10. rinse your mouth and the sink with water

-##How to turn on Netflix with a Roku stick
+## How to turn on Netflix with a Roku stick
+These instructions assume the user has a TV with HDMI outlets, an HDMI Roku stick, electricity, a Netflix account, and is old enough to read and handle minor electricity
 1. Make sure that the double-pronged television and Roku plugs are plugged into the wall
 2. If they are not, ask someone old enough (preferably older than 10) to plug